slice

 • L2Bridge: a local Ethernet on a single site with unlimited interfaces.

+• L2STS: a wide-area Ethernet on exactly two sites with unlimited interfaces.
 Includes best effort performance and cannot, yet, support Basic NICs residing on a single physical.

+• L2PTP: a wide-area Ethernet on exactly two sites with exactly two interfaces.
 QoS performance guarantees (coming soon!).
 Does not support Basic NICs.
 Traffic arrives with VLAN tag and requires the node OS to configure a VLAN interface.

 If the type argument is not set, FABlib will automatically choose the L2 network type for you.
 In most cases the automatic network type is the one you want.
 You can force a specific network type by setting the type parameter to “L2Bridge”, “L2STS”, or “L2PTP”.